PixarAnimationStudios/OpenUSD-proposals/proposals/selfAssemblingModelHierarchy/README.md

 Prior to path expressions, delaying validation until `Save`-ing of a stage was perhaps viable.
 Not necessarily ideal that model hierarchy would be a broken state, but the impact would be limited to a session's interactive features and not imaging.
 Delaying validation as a post-process could lead to different material binding and light collections.
 A user saving a stage they are happy with and then validation informing them of errors that change the way the stage renders risks erroding user trust of validation.
 It also could lead to users avoiding building expressions around model hierarchy features.
 As model hierarchy is intended to be efficiently cached, relying on adhoc tags or naming conventions could reduce overall performance of path expressions.

 Self assembling model hierarchy does not remove the need for validation of model hierarchy.
-However, it focuses it on the scopes that are changing and reduces the amount cases that can be considered invalid.
+However, it focuses it on the scopes that are changing and reduces the number of cases that can be considered invalid.
 We enumerate the potential invalid cases below.

 ### Invalid Case #1: Missing root prim `kind`
 As a concession to performance and "pay for what you use", a hierarchy must opt into model hierarchy at the root prim.
 Validating and repairing a missing root prim kind has the same risks issues and without automatic group propagation.
 We suggest that users, tools, and pipelines are willing to treat root prims as special and more willing to carefully maintain and validate their correctness than intermediate scopes.